c5huracan/c5huracan.github.io/_posts/2025-03-30-Porting-pathfinder-UI-edition.md

 ## The Rapid Prototyping Challenge

 I'm not fully convinced that the result from MonsterUI is better for rapid prototyping an MVP.
-The precise control comes with a cost: it's fiddly, time-consuming, and still needs adjustments.
+The precise control comes with a cost: it feels fiddly, time-consuming, and my UI still needs adjustments.
 Meanwhile, the clock is ticking on porting other modules that deliver actual value to users.

 To be fair, I was learning the library at the same time with little more than a tutorial or two under my belt, but this is common in development.
 While UI/interaction designers might appreciate this level of control, at this early stage of development, I have to ask: are we optimizing for the wrong metrics?
 Are we prioritizing theoretical flexibility over actual development velocity?

 The question isn't whether MonsterUI is good —it clearly is.
 The question is whether this level of specification is the right approach for every stage of development.
 Nonetheless, shoutout to @Isaac.Flath not only for his work on MonsterUI but also his awesome tutorials and his passion for teaching others!
-The library itself is impressive—it's just a matter of matching tools to contexts.
+The library itself is impressive —it's just a matter of matching tools to contexts.

-## Component Deep Dives: Form Over Function?
+## Components: Form Over Function?

 My attempts at nesting an upload feature within a drop-and-drag component exposed an interesting tension in modern web development.
 Streamlit's `file_uploader` is straightforward and just works, while MonsterUI's `UploadZone` component presented styling challenges that diverted attention from core functionality.